 Folliculitis Barbae (hair follicle infection)

 “If you are suffering from this, then you need to stop using all beard products like oil, gel, or serum.
-Thorough cleansing and shaving in the direction of the hair growth are two important steps to be followed.
+Thorough cleansing and shaving in the direction of hair growth are two important steps to be followed.
 If you already have this infection, you need to use an anti-bacterial cream like Mupirocin ointment, twice a day.
 If there is a lot of pus, you will need antibiotics as recommended by a dermatologist.”

 Hair loss on beard